aws/amazon-neptune-jdbc-driver/README.md

 The driver comes packed in a single jar file.
 To use the driver, place the jar file in the classpath of the application which is going to use it.
 Alternatively, if using the driver with a Maven/Gradle application, the jar can be used to install the driver via their respective commands.

+### SSH Tunneling

+Connecting to Neptune requires an SSH tunnel which can be done internally in the driver, or manually using an ssh command.

+To add to hosts, add the cluster name to your host file (`/etc/hosts` on Mac or `C:\Windows\System32\drivers\etc\hosts` on Windows).
+Add the following line to the list of hosts lookup:
+`127.0.0.1        <endpoint>`

 #### Connection URL and Settings

 To setup a connection, the driver requires a JDBC connection URL.
 The connection URL is generally of the form: